Easements and rights of way – Get off my land! Who can access your property if you have a footpath or right of way running through it

 When it comes to rights of way, the first distinction is between public, ‘right to roam’ easements which permit any member of the general public to cross the land and private rights of way which restrict the right of access to the owner or occupier of adjacent or nearby land and are limited to their intended purpose.
 Private rights of way and other easements which were expressly granted are defined by the actual words used to grant or reserve them.
 Those which are implied or arise by prescription are harder to define as they depend on the nature and extent of the use which has created them.

-If there are easements over your property and you are not sure what rights you have to control access, or if you have the opposite problem and need to access another property, talk to an experienced property dispute solicitor with solid expertise in property law.
+If there are easements over your property and you are not sure what rights you have to control access, or if you have the opposite problem and need to access another property, talk to an experienced property litigation with solid expertise in property law.